Skip to main content

 Importing a single chapter

-To import the draft of the current chapter into the project, click "Add to project".
+When previewing the draft, you can import the draft of the current chapter into the project by clicking "Add to project".
 You can go to each chapter in the book and preview and import each chapter one at a time.
+This will add the chapter to the current project; not to a different project.

 Importing an entire book

-If you want to import an entire book into the project, you can do this from the "Generate draft" page.
+If you want to import an entire book, you can do this from the "Generate draft" page.
 Click the three-dot menu beside the book, and then select the option to import it to the current project, or to a different project.

 In the dialog that opens, select the project you want the draft to be imported to.
 If the project hasn't been connected in Scripture Forge yet, you will need to connect it first.
 Important: Importing the draft will replace any existing content in the project for that book.